What to do with the coroner

 Got a question?
 We’re here to help.

 A funeral plan is an easy way to arrange the funeral you want in advance.
 A plan allows you to specify your wishes and pay for the funeral director’s services included in your plan.
 As customers often tell us, that can bring peace of mind to you and your family.
+A plan from Golden Charter also includes an allowance towards third party costs.
+These are essential, non-funeral director services such as the cremation or burial fees, plus the minister or officiant’s fee to perform the service.

 F. A. Stockill and Son Funeral Directors trading as F. A. Stockill and Son Funeral Directors is an appointed representative of Golden Charter Limited trading as Golden Charter Funeral Plans which is authorised and regulated by the Financial Conduct Authority (FRN:965279).